-The Covid 19 pandemic is not an everyday situation and, however this has impacted you, if you are a survivor of sexual violence aged 13+ in Nottinghamshire we are here to help you.
+The Covid 19 pandemic is not an everyday situation and, however this has impacted you, if you are a survivor of sexual violence and are aged 18+ in Nottinghamshire we are here to help you.
 It doesn’t matter whether the abuse is current, recent or in the past, we will listen to you and support you and we will not judge.

 Our helpline is open with extra hours on a Wednesday.
 We are taking referrals into all our services.
 In line with current guidelines most of our Face-to-Face services are being provided via telephone or online.
 Referrals into our services and requests for support can also be made online